Bon Secours Mother and Baby Home: Workhouse and military barracks

-The building that eventually became "The Home" was built in 1841 as a workhouse under the Irish Poor Laws.
-Like many other workhouses, it had been designed by Poor Law Commissioners' architect George Wilkinson to house about 800 people.
-This workhouse opened in 1846, close to the peak of the Great Famine.
-As well as dormitories, the main building contained an infirmary and an "idiots' ward".
-Sheds were constructed on the property to house additional inmates and fever victims.
-A fever hospital was later constructed next door.
+The building that eventually became "The Home" was originally built in 1841 as a workhouse under the Irish Poor Laws, intended to house destitute people during the Great Famine.
+Like many other workhouses, it was designed by Poor Law Commissioners' architect George Wilkinson to accommodate about 800 people.
+The workhouse opened in 1846, five years after construction was completed, during the height of the Famine.
+In addition to dormitories, the main building included an infirmary and what was then referred to as an “idiots’ ward”, reflecting the terminology of the period.
+Sheds were constructed on the property to house additional inmates and fever victims, and a fever hospital was later built next door.
 After the Famine, the workhouse continued to house the poor and homeless for more than sixty years.

-In 1916, during the uprising against British rule, British troops took over the workhouse, evicted the occupants and made the building their barracks.
-In 1923, during the Irish Civil War, six anti-treaty IRA volunteers were imprisoned and executed at the workhouse by Irish Free State forces, followed by two others some weeks later.
-These were among the last executions of the Civil War.
-The nuns who took over the building later erected a crucifix in memory of the executed IRA members.
+In 1916, during the Easter Rising, British troops occupied the workhouse, evicted its residents, and repurposed the building as a barracks.
+Seven years later, during the Irish Civil War, six anti-Treaty IRA volunteers—Seamus Ó Máille, Martin Moylan, John Newell, John McGuire, Michael Monaghan, and Frank Cunnane—were imprisoned and executed at the site by Irish Free State forces on 11 April 1923, followed by two others in the weeks that followed.
+These executions were among the final carried out during the conflict.
+When the Sisters later assumed control of the building, they erected a crucifix in memory of the executed men.